AdamCoryat/Inspire-checkpoint--4/readme.md

   - [x] Quote: Quote always displayed and Author reveals on hover
   - [x] Image: The image is required, however the additional data is optional
   - [x] Weather: The temp is displayed in Fahrenheit/Celsius with a click toggling between
-        //TODO
-  - [ ] Todo: Todo's are shown on the page including a count of remaining tasks to complete
+  - [x] Todo: Todo's are shown on the page including a count of remaining tasks to complete
 - [x] The image should be on large display with at least one other element positioned over the top of the image.
 - [x] When adding a Todo the page does not reload
 - [x] Completed Todo's checkbox remains checked on reload ([hint: checked attribute](https://www.w3schools.com/tags/att_input_checked.asp))